Classical shadows based on locally-entangled measurements: Discussion

-\acknowledgments I thank Vedika Khemani, Yaodong Li and Tibor Rakovszky for previous and ongoing collaborations on related topics.
+\acknowledgments I thank Vedika Khemani, Yaodong Li and Tibor Rakovszky for collaborations on related topics, and Daniel Miller for bring the results of Ref.~\cite{miller_shor-laflamme_2023} to my attention.
 This work is supported in part by the Gordon and Betty Moore Foundation's EPiQS Initiative through Grant GBMF8686.